mhassell/grok/README.md

 Here's a list of current grok projects I'm working on:

-1. Linear Programming and it's variants (integer, mixed integer, etc.)
+* 1. Linear Programming (made enough progress for now).

 Future grok projects: